Aleppo Soap Recipe

 In this case though, I wanted the soap to turn a natural shade of green from the oils alone, so chose extra-virgin olive oil, especially for its darker color.

-The individual “HANDMADE” molds in the photo below also came from Amazon and can be found HERE.
+The individual “HANDMADE” molds in the photo below also came from Amazon.